 1.)
 Dealing with allergies is all about winning the fight where you can, when you can.
 You might not be able to control the quality of the air outside, but you can do something about the atmosphere in your home.
 Every time you run your furnace or air conditioner, endless amounts of dust and allergens are pulled in from the outdoors, blown through your vents and circulated through your home.
 Dealing with this requires a two-fold approach.
 First, make sure to regularly change the air filter in your ventilation system.
+This reduces the amount of allergens that make it into your home.
 Manufacturers offer many levels of filtration, from simple ones meant to reduce large particles of dust, to HEPA-certified filters that will trap a majority of the tiniest allergens.
 Secondly, it’s a must to keep your ducts clean, because filtering your air is a moot point if you’re distributing it into your home through dirty venting.
 Duct cleaning can be a DIY job with some extra time and a few specialized tools, or you can hire a certified HVAC service team like those at Abt to do it for you for a reasonable fee.

 2.)
-During the time around the change of seasons, whine you’re not running the AC or the furnace, you’ll still need to deal with dirty interior air.
+During mild weather around the change of seasons, when you’re not running the AC or the furnace, you’ll still need to deal with dirty interior air.
 That’s where portable air purifiers come in.
 These machines come in a variety of shapes, sizes, and room capacities, and are made to do just what their name implies: clean the air.
 Air purifiers pack a HEPA air filter and a simple fan, and continuously recirculate the air in your room to remove the microscopic allergens floating in the air.
-Studies have shown that even basic HEPA air purifiers are effective at removing allergens like pet dander and more from the air in your home.
+Studies have shown that even basic HEPA air purifiers are effective at removing allergens like pet dander and dust mites from the air in your home.